1st Weather Group

-The 1st Weather Group (1 WXG) is a group of the United States Air Force.
-It oversees all six operational weather squadrons; the 15th OWS at Scott AFB, Ill.; the 17th OWS at Joint Base Pearl Harbor–Hickam, Hawaii; the 21st OWS at Kapaun Air Station, Germany; the 25th OWS at Davis-Monthan AFB, Ariz.; the 26th OWS at Barksdale AFB, La.; and the 28th OWS at Shaw AFB, SC.
+The 1st Weather Group is a group of the United States Air Force.
+It oversees all six operational weather squadrons; the 15th Operational Weather Squadron at Scott Air Force Base, Illinois; the 17th Operational Weather Squadron at Joint Base Pearl Harbor–Hickam, Hawaii; the 21st Operational Weather Squadron at Kapaun Air Station, Germany; the 25th Operational Weather Squadron at Davis-Monthan AFB, Ariz.; the 26th OWS at Barksdale AFB, La.; and the 28th OWS at Shaw AFB, SC.
 The 1st WXG is a subordinate of the 557th Weather Wing.

 Mission

 "Provide accurate, timely, and relevant weather analyses, forecasts, warnings and briefings to Air Force, Army, Guard, Reserve, and Combatant Command forces operating in the continental United States."

 "Provide initial qualification and up-grade training for weather forecaster apprentices and new weather officers."

 Personnel and resources

 The 1st Weather Group is part of the 557th Weather Wing's worldwide organizational force of more than 1,100 professionals.
 The 1st WXG manning consists of active duty, reserve, civilian and contract personnel and is headquartered on Offutt Air Force Base, Neb.